-Malabar House is set in lush tropical gardens with a swimming pool, just a five minute walk from the harbour and the lines of Chinese fishing nets.
+Malabar House is set in lush tropical gardens with a swimming pool, just a five minute walk from the harbor and the lines of Chinese fishing nets.
 The building dates back to 1755 and was previously owned by spice traders, tea traders and bankers.
 It became Fort Cochin's first boutique heritage hotel in 1996.

 The hotel’s restaurant is famed for having some of the finest seafood cuisine in Kerala and there is a wine lounge serving delicious tapas.
 The Ayurvedic spa offers a full range of treatments which will rejuvenate the body and soul.